At a Glance

 Telling the employer about a disability can make it easier to get accommodations that can help your child succeed in the workplace.

 Starting a new job can make your child feel excited, independent and maybe a little nervous.
 She’s expected to learn new skills and routines, interact with new people and make decisions.
-One of the biggest decisions she’ll have to make is whether to tell her employer about her learning and attention issue.
+One of the biggest decisions she’ll have to make is whether to tell her employer about her learning and thinking difference.

-In school, your child’s Individualized Education Program (IEP) or 504 plan spells out her disabilities as well as the accommodations the school provides.
-If she has an IEP, it may even include self-advocacy goals about speaking up and telling people what kind of help she needs to succeed.
+In school, your child’s () or spells out her disabilities as well as the the school provides.
+If she has an IEP, it may even include goals about speaking up and telling people what kind of help she needs to succeed.
 But jobs don’t come with IEPs.
-And few supervisors have experience with learning and attention issues.
+And few supervisors have experience with learning and thinking differences.

 Deciding whether to tell an employer about a disability is an important next step toward adulthood.
 Here are some pros and cons to help your child think about what she wants to do.